saipraneeth-987/Library-Book-Recommendation-System/books/README.md

 	* [X] Ability to sort based on email and date column
 	* [X] Pagination of data displayed.
 Display max 10 books.
 	* [ ] Ability to also list first 20, 50 and 100 books (in addition to pagination)
-	* [X] Once the Modified ISBN is entered, use public service API (openisbn) and fetch the book title name, authors and the publisher information.
+	* [X] Once the Modified ISBN is entered, use public service API (openlibrary) and fetch the book title name, authors and the publisher information.
 	* [ ] Z39.50 based [library data access](https://wiki.koha-community.org/wiki/Configure_Z39.50/SRU_targets) or Google Books [API](https://developers.google.com/books/docs/v1/using).
 Google books requires an API key.
 	* [X] Download of books specific to a given stage.
 	* [ ] While filling details, show error message if mandatory fields are not entered during submission.
 	* [ ] Color code fields that are editable (as green) and those that are not editable (as red)
 	* [ ] Give star in front of fields that are mandatory
 	* [ ] New field on stage.
-Stages can be one of Initiated, Processing, Duplicate, Cancelled, Approval pending, Under enquiry, Ordered, Received, Processed, Not available.
+Stages can be one of Initiated, Processing, Duplicate, Approval pending, Under enquiry, Ordered, Received, Processed, Not available.
 	* [ ] For books that are already available (the "Book available ?" field marked as yes), add an option to move the entry to a new stage called "Duplicate".
-	* [ ] For certain entries that were multiply submitted (accidently in the google form) needs to be "Cancelled".
-There must be an option to cancel them in stage 2 alone.
-Once cancelled this will be moved to Cancelled stage.
+	* [ ] For certain entries that were multiply submitted (accidently in the google form) needs to be "Duplicate".
 	* [ ] New field on stage.
-Stages can be one of Initiated, Processing, Duplicate, Cancelled, Approval pending, Under enquiry, Ordered,	Received, Processed, Not available.
+Stages can be one of Initiated, Processing, Duplicate, Approval pending, Under enquiry, Ordered,	Received, Processed, Not available.
 	* [ ] New field on Edition/Year.
 	* [ ] Get recommender name from email address via Gmail API.